zhangshuoyu0729/SA-CMF-Cross-Modal-Fusion-Framework/README.md

 ### 7.1 Multiclass Precision, Recall, and F1

-Precision, Recall, and F1 are computed from multiclass statistics.
+Precision, Recall, and F1 are computed from multiclass prediction statistics.
 The main reported F1 score uses a sample-distribution-aware weighted multiclass setting for imbalanced target categories and engineering deployment scenarios.

 The evaluation code reports weighted, micro, macro, and per-class statistics with explicit names.
 Weighted F1 is computed directly from multiclass predictions and labels, while macro scores provide supplementary class-balanced references.

 ### 7.2 Modality Complementarity Gain (MCG)

-MCG measures the effective complementary improvement provided by fused features.
+MCG measures the effective complementary improvement provided by the fused representation.
+In the implementation, MCG is evaluated after modality alignment, common-scale normalization, and redundancy-aware regulation.

-The code represents this chain as **MI-guided redundancy suppression -> fused representation -> complementary gain**.
-Cross-attention and MI-guided importance updating produce modality-aware representations. `mcg_components_from_fusion_chain()` then maps them to a common scale, estimates redundant overlap, and reports the residual complementary gain of the fused representation over the single-modality/redundancy baseline.
+The code represents this chain as MI-guided redundancy suppression -> fused representation -> complementary gain.
+Cross-attention and MI-guided importance updating produce modality-aware representations. mcg_components_from_fusion_chain() estimates redundant overlap and reports the residual complementary gain of the fused representation over the single-modality/redundancy baseline.

 ### 7.3 Robustness@Missing-Modality (R@MM)

-R@MM evaluates normalized robustness when one sensing modality is unavailable.
+R@MM evaluates normalized robustness retention when one sensing modality is unavailable.
+The implementation follows a missing-modality evaluation path rather than only reporting the final classification score.

-The code includes a dedicated missing-modality evaluation path.
-During evaluation, one modality can be replaced by a missing input and `missing_modality_evaluation()` reports accuracy retention, confidence retention, feature-response stability, and the final R@MM score.
-The final value is a normalized missing-modality/full-modality retention measure over the combined robustness components.
+During evaluation, one modality can be replaced by a missing input, and missing_modality_evaluation() reports accuracy retention, confidence retention, feature-response stability, and the final R@MM score.
+The final value is computed as the normalized retention of the missing-modality setting relative to the full-modality setting.

 ### 7.4 Inference Time and Samples/s

 Inference time and samples/s describe different deployment properties.
+Inference time reports latency-oriented measurements, while samples/s reports throughput-oriented measurements.

-The code separates the two benchmark views. `summarize_latency_benchmark()` reports single-sample and batch-forward latency, while `summarize_throughput_benchmark()` reports batched processing rate in samples/s.
+The code separates the two benchmark views. summarize_latency_benchmark() reports single-sample and batch-forward latency, while summarize_throughput_benchmark() reports batched processing rate in samples/s.
 These values are reported as separate deployment measurements because batch size, hardware scheduling, preprocessing, and parallel execution affect them differently.

 ---